Yemen’s grinding six-year war

 n September 2014, Huthi rebels from the country’s Zaidi Shiite minority in northern Yemen enter the capital Sanaa, seizing the government headquarters.

-Backed by Shiite-majority Iran, the rebels ally themselves with military units loyal to ex-president Ali Abdullah Saleh, who was forced to quit after a 2011 uprising.
+Backed by regional Shiite heavyweight Iran, the rebels ally themselves with military units loyal to their former enemy, ex-president Ali Abdullah Saleh, who had been forced to quit after a 2011 uprising.

-As well as the capital, they seize swathes of territory including the crucial Red Sea port of Hodeida.
+As well as the capital, they seize swathes of territory including the vital Red Sea port of Hodeida.

-n February 2015, President Abedrabbo Mansour Hadi flees to second city Aden.
+n February 2015, President Abedrabbo Mansour Hadi flees to second city Aden, on Yemen’s south coast.

-A coalition led by Saudi Arabia, the bitter regional rival of Iran, enters the conflict on March 26, 2015 with air strikes on the rebels.
+A coalition led by Saudi Arabia, a bitter rival of Iran, enters the conflict on March 26, 2015 with air strikes on the rebels.

 Washington says it is contributing logistics and intelligence.